Energy Research and Development Expenditures by Area of Technology

 Data sources and methodology

-The target population for the Energy R&D survey comprises all businesses and industrial non-profit organizations that perform and/or fund research and development (R&D) related to energy technology.
-The survey is sent to all businesses and organizations that receive the RDCI, and as such it is a cross economy survey and includes all NAICS codes except NAICS 61131 (universities) and NAICS 91 (public administration).
+The target population for the Energy Research and Development Expenditures by Area of Technology survey comprises all businesses and industrial non-profit organizations that perform and/or fund research and development related to energy technology.
+The survey questionnaire is sent to all businesses and organizations that receive the Annual Survey of Research and Development in Canadian Industry questionnaire, and as such it is a cross economy survey, and includes all industries classified to the North American Industry Classification System codes, except the following codes: 61131 - Universities and 91 - Public administration.

 This survey is a census with a cross-sectional design.

-The population consists of units in the RDCI sample that self-identified as engaging in energy-related R&D. The RDCI sample contains 'must-take' units which include energy R&D companies identified using previously reported data.
+The population consists of units in the Annual Survey of Research and Development in Canadian Industry (RDCI) sample that self-identified as engaging in energy-related R&D. The RDCI sample contains 'must-take' units which include energy R&D companies identified using previously reported data.

 The sampling unit is the company.

-The survey is a module embedded within the RDCI questionnaire and is sent to the sample of 8,250 respondent companies who were selected for the RDCI (RDCI: SDDS 4201) survey.
+The survey is a module embedded within the RDCI questionnaire and is sent to the sample of 8,250 respondent companies who were selected for the RDCI (record number 4201).

-The selected units for the Energy R&D survey is based upon compilation of companies which have reported energy-related R&D expenditures within two years prior to the reference period by questionnaire in prior cycles.
+The selected units for the Energy Research and Development Expenditures by Area of Technology survey (Energy R&D) is based upon compilation of companies which have reported energy-related R&D expenditures within two years prior to the reference period in a questionnaire in prior cycles.
 Selected units for Energy R&D are made part of the "must take" portion of the RDCI sample.

-The Energy R&D by area of technology survey is sent to all companies in the sample portion of the RDCI survey.
-Units are identified as energy R&D units based on prior reported energy-related R&D expenditures and are must-take units.
-They are specified based on large R&D expenditures for energy-related R&D by area of technology.
+The Energy R&D questionnaire is sent to all companies in the sample portion of the RDCI.
+Units are identified as energy R&D units based on prior reported energy-related R&D expenditures and are must take units.
+The must take units are specified based on large R&D expenditures for energy-related R&D by area of technology.

 Responding to this survey is mandatory.